 What gets me every time I hear Martin Luther King speak is this: he didn’t have a blog.
 Nor did he use podcasts, e-mails or iPhones.
 He was a low tech-man.
 All he needed was a podium, a microphone and an audience.
 He was influential because of what he said and how he said it, not the pipe or protocol the message was delivered on.

 MLK is a reminder that message transcends technology.
 The medium might be a message, but it’s not the only message – the McLuhan quote is so twisted and misused in one of the great ironies, as his obfuscated writing makes his message hard to understand.

 The inspiration is this: if technology empowers people, where are the powerful, meaningful messages?
-On a day like today everything hot in the tech-sector world, technorati’s top 100 or del.icio.us’ hotlist, seems superficial and disconnected from reality.
+On a day like today everything that seems so important in the tech and business world seems superficial.
 How do these messages help people?
 How does this message enlighten or effect change?
 What progress does this afford, and for who?
 (See: Software Is Not Epic)

-I’m trying to take MLK as a sanity check:
+I’m trying to use MLK as a sanity check: